wolfdenpublishing/pyccsl/pyccsl.md

 - `2` - Invalid input JSON
 - `3` - Transcript file not found or unreadable
 - `4` - Calculation error

+## Known Issues

+### Terminal Color Bleed
+When Claude Code displays system messages (e.g., "Context left until auto-compact: 12%"), it may truncate the status line mid-sequence, leaving ANSI color codes unclosed.
+This causes the terminal color to "bleed" into subsequent output.

+**Workaround**: Use `--theme none` to disable colors entirely, or use `--theme minimal` for reduced color usage.

+**Note**: This is a Claude Code limitation where system messages take priority and truncate custom status lines without properly closing escape sequences.

 ## Notes